jckarter/clay/doc/language-reference.md

         beetlejuice(static 3);
     }

-As expressions, [symbols] and [static strings] are implicitly static and will also match `static` arguments.
+In expressions, [symbols] and [static strings] are implicitly static and will also match `static` arguments.

     // Example
     define defaultValue;